GeorgePasquali/JS-edu/README.md

 # JS-edu
-A repo for education purposes
+A repo for educational purposes